loneverse/Kamoa_Exercise/README.md

 # kamoa cdk/serverless example

-> exercise: integrate with https://jsonplaceholder.typicode.com/ endpoints
+> exercise: integrate with a couple of endpoints from with https://jsonplaceholder.typicode.com/ and orchestrate it one lambda